cine, Lessons Learned

 Update: Also using a node with joo.works Halation dctls.
 It can work very well instead of the native Halation ofx, but I find joo.works’ Halation often breaks the illusion on clips with a lot of fine or high frequency details, e.g. close-ups with hair, eyebrows, beard stubs, etc (regardless of trying to compensate high frequency details with MTF simulation).
 I’m no expert, but I do not think that the real photochemical Halation effect looks like that on high frequency noise – it just looks very “off” with an overly pronounced orangy-red halo on each hair.
 No bueno.
 That’s when I might revert to using the native Halation fx (as the Film Look Creator’s Halation seem to be very limited in affecting the image and few options to tune it to how I want it), which also can help to create a more vibrant skin glow – if wanted.

-Update: As of my Timeline Nodes v9, I’m not using CST sandwiches for LUTs and DCTLs intended for different color spaces than the one I’m working in (DWG/Intermediate).
+Update: As of my Timeline Nodes v9, I’m not using additional CST sandwiches for LUTs and DCTLs intended for different color spaces than the one I’m working in (DWG/Intermediate).
 I’m just right-clicking the node in question and selecting the correct color space and gamma directly (when going from scene to scene space or to display space only for utility / checking purposes).
-This does make complex and potentially image-breaking settings a bit more opaque – but it makes for a less messy and bloated node tree.
+This does make complex and potentially image-breaking settings a bit more hidden away – but it makes for a less messy and bloated node tree.

 For setting up a CST sandwich that renders results as intended, you need to know when to apply “Forward OOTF” and “Inverse OOTF” – and when not to.
 These CST options have always been a mystery to me – until recently when it was explained by Cullen Kelly.